Cyclone-Robosub/PythonPlant/README.md

 ### Important and Urgent (I)
 - [ ] Determine theoretical unit testing criteria
   - How can we determine if the programs is doing something wrong?
+- [ ] Fix error in buoyancy/weight force calculations that result
+  - in unending rotation about x, y, axis
 ### Important but Not Urgent (II)
 - [ ] Test optimize parameters based on experimental data
 - [ ] Add input validation to all functions (ex: no negative mass)